mxro/maxrohde-web/content/posts/2018/2018-02-01-configuring-an-initd-service-for-node_exporter/index.md

 ---
-title: 'Configuring an initd Service for node_exporter'
-date: '2018-02-01'
 categories:
-  - 'devops'
+- devops
+date: "2018-02-01"
+primaryBlog: maxrohde.com
 tags:
-  - 'grafana'
+- grafana
-  - 'linux'
+- linux
-  - 'metrics'
+- metrics
-  - 'prometheus'
+- prometheus
+title: Configuring an initd Service for node_exporter
 ---

 I recently wrote an article showing how to configure [Prometheus and Grafana for easy metrics collection](http://maxrohde.com/2018/01/23/setting-up-prometheus-and-grafana-for-centos-rhel-7-monitoring/).
 In that article, I assumed that the system which should be monitored would use the [systemd](https://en.wikipedia.org/wiki/Systemd) approach for defining services.